RobinBlondin/password_cracker/README.md

    ```bash
    gradlew.bat bootRun --args='hashPasswords'
    ```
-   This will create a file named `hashes.txt` inside the `/files` directory.
-This may take a while depending on the size of the file.
+   This will create two files, `hashes_md5.txt` and `hashes_sha256.txt`, inside the `/files` directory.

    <br>

 4. **Sort the hashes**

-   To sort the `hashes.txt` file by hash value, run the `SortHashes` command-line runner with the argument `sortHashes`:
+   To sort the hash files, please run this command inside the project root directory:

    Unix:
     ```bash